jackkershaw/portfolio/README.md

 ### Contact

-- test on tablet size.
-- photo on right hand side (below on mobile and tablet) with icons below (Font awesome icons for github, linkedin etc. at the bottom)
+- photo on right hand side (below on mobile) with icons below (Font awesome icons for github, linkedin etc. at the bottom)

 ### Design :